Lumentum Announces Revised Proposal for Coherent

 Media: Jennifer Stroud, (646) 565-1792, or Chad Tendler, (917) 868-6899, [email protected]

-Company: Financial
+Category: Financial

 SOURCE Lumentum Holdings Inc.